ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ![](img/examples/hover-graph.png)
 In a serious implementation, since these graph-patterns can get quiet complex, I would use [mermaid.js](https://mermaid.js.org/) to generate diagrams.
 This would require a custom plugin in the editor to render these diagrams.

-If the language server can query the knowledge graph autonomously (not implemented yet), it could display additional information retrieved from the knowledge graph.
-For example the label of a resource:
+If the language server can query the knowledge graph autonomously (not implemented yet), it could display additional information retrieved from the knowledge graph, for example the label of a resource:
 ![](img/examples/hover-curie.png)
 Or the incoming and outgoing edges:
 ![](img/examples/hover-detailed.png)